 - Bears are excellent climbers.

 One day, we went out on the lake in canoes.
 In the morning there were loons flying around, the water was still and overall it was extremely calm.
-Kevin and I were sharing a canoe and spotted a raft of loons on the water, so we paddled over until we were only a few feet away!
+We spotted a raft of loons on the water, so we paddled over until we were only a few feet away!
 I love the sound of a loon on the water, it has such a calming effect.

 We explored almost the entire shoreline of our lake, which took us about two hours.
 The water was unbelievably shallow across the whole lake, being only about five feet deep near the center of the lake.